Enabling Lineage V3¶

 alation_supervisor status event-bus:*

-This command should return the status Running, for example:
+This command is expected to return the status Running, for example:

-Also ensure that the Event Bus is receiving messages:
+7. Ensure that the Event Bus is receiving messages.

 alation_django_shell

 If you see any errors, do not proceed with the migration.
-Contact Alation Support to help resolve the issue.
+Contact Alation Support to help resolve this issue.

 exit